 And now I’m hungry!

 Click here for a link with some “turkey tips”.
-While their cooking tips assume a different method than I use, it does give good information regarding how much turkey you need per person and how long you can safely keep the leftovers.
+While their cooking tips assume a different method than I use, it does give good information regarding how much turkey you need per person and other helpful information.
+Wondering how long those leftovers are safe to eat?
+Click here.

 A version of this post was originally posted on my former blog, Dee’s Kitchen, November 16, 2011.